abpframework/abp/docs/en/Tutorials/Part-5.md

 Grant the permissions you want and save the modal.

+> **Tip**: New permissions are automatically granted to the admin role if you run the `Acme.BookStore.DbMigrator` application.

 ## Authorization

 Now, you can use the permissions to authorize the book management.